Dongyunkam/DRAM_info/README.md

 ### 2.3 Data Transfer
 Modern DRAM uses Double Data Rate (DDR) protocol to exchange data between the DRAM and the memory controller.

 **page size** is the data fetched to the bitline sense amplifier or the number of cells connected to a selected row by the activate command.
+(1KB or 2KB)
+Page size also denotes the number of sense amp required for supporting one wordline.

 **Peak bandwidth** is calculated by a multiplication of data rate (per pin) and total pins.